After 3 years living in Madrid, people keep asking me – what are the best cheap and free things to do in Madrid?

 I then moved onto Huffington Post’s “Guide to a Perfect 24 Hours in Madrid,” and all was going well until they recommended El Tigre as a reasonable place to eat dinner if you’re on a budget.
 Quick explanation of El Tigre: it’s pretty much the place where college students and first-year foreigners eat really cheap but disgustingly greasy and bad tapas.
 Stay away from this place, por favor.

-Since I lived here for a year as an English language conversation assistant, and now as Veren does the same program, I figured it was finally time to create a budget conscious guide to the cheap and free “must-sees” in Madrid.
-I love Madrid because you can do so much without having to spend virtually anything.
+One of the things we love most about Madrid is that you can do so much without having to spend virtually anything.
 This is a guide to the main sights, not neighborhoods.
-Stay tuned for a guide on my favorite neighborhoods to get lost in!
+Stay tuned for a guide on our favorite neighborhoods to get lost in!

 Most people staying a week or less in Madrid probably won’t use the metro much at all, especially if you’re staying in the heart of the center.
 Still, it’s an amazing system, quick, cheap, and user-friendly, with ticket machines at each stop.
 A single ride in Zone A is only €1.50 – do not get the tourist unlimited card as it is a complete rip-off at €8.40 for just one day.